 Best known for her success in Australian ARIA award winning pop duo, Bachelor Girl, Tania’s musical aspirations started when she was knee-high performing for her family on a coffee table.
 In her late teens, she juggled her writing and recording commitments of the early Bachelor Girl demos with musical confidante, Jame Roche and completed a Bachelor of Arts in Criminology and Psychology at Melbourne University.
-The song writing chemistry between the two was explosive and saw their debut album “Waiting For the Day” enjoy double platinum status, spawning five hit singles, dominating the airwaves in Australia, Asia and Scandinavia and signing to the U.S legendary A&R Clive Davis (Arista Records).
-In 2018, the much loved debut ‘Buses and Trains’ hit its 20th anniversary, alongside the APRA acknowledgement as the most played Australian composition on Australian radio in the last 20 years.
+Their highly revered debut album “Waiting For the Day” enjoyed double platinum status, spawning five hit singles, dominating the airwaves in Australia, Asia and Scandinavia and won them the signing to U.S legendary A&R Clive Davis (Arista Records).
+2018 marked the 20th anniversary of their much loved smash ‘Buses and Trains’ hit, alongside the APRA acknowledgement as the most played Australian composition on Australian radio in the last 20 years.

 In 2017, Bachelor Girl reunited and collaborated with some of Sweden’s best writers to pen new releases including their socially conscious release ‘Speak’ in 2018, with more tunes to unleash in 2019.
-The duo is again being booked for Australia’s biggest festivals with massive names including ‘A Day on the Green’(Dec 2018), John Farnham, Daryl Braithwaite and Icehouse.
-Tania capped off a huge 2018 with two sold out shows at the Sydney Opera House in ‘Hear Me Roar’, celebrating iconic female artists who changed the world through their music, sharing the bill with some of Australia’s strongest female performers - Christine Anu, Melinda Schneider, Sarah McLeod, Prinnie Stevens and Emma Pask.
+The duo is being booked for Australia’s biggest festivals with massive names including ‘A Day on the Green’(Dec 2018), John Farnham, Daryl Braithwaite and Icehouse.
+Tania capped off a huge 2018 with two sold out shows at the Sydney Opera House in ‘Hear Me Roar’, celebrating international iconic female artists, sharing the bill with some of Australia’s strongest female performers - Christine Anu, Melinda Schneider, Sarah McLeod, Prinnie Stevens and Emma Pask.